SmartMeshFoundation/Spectrum/README.md

 ## Start mining

-    Users can start mining or resume mining:
+    Users can start mining or resume it:

     > tribe.pocStart("account","password")